CwGmZ971/IP-Lookup-Utility/README.md

 # IP Lookup Application

 This program allows users to perform IP address lookups and retrieve information about IP addresses or websites.
 It provides options to select between IPv4 and IPv6 addresses, choose between user-friendly or full format for the results, and performs lookups for IP addresses and website URLs.
+Additionally, it features caching of lookup results and the option to save logs.

 For more information about IP addresses, please refer to the [IP Address Wikipedia page](https://en.wikipedia.org/wiki/IP_address).